Blue Ridge Parkway re-opens after Florence moves on - RV Travel

-Officials begin open roads in the Ashville, North Carolina area, and specifically the Blue Ridge Parkway, which was completely shut down Friday, but is now open for 18 miles in the Asheville area, from Bull Gap/Ox Creek Road at MP 375, to MP 393.6 at U.S. 191/Brevard Road, according to park spokeswoman Leesa Brandon.
+Officials are beginning to open roads in the Asheville, North Carolina, area, and specifically the Blue Ridge Parkway, which was completely shut down Friday.
+It is now open for 18 miles in the Asheville area, from Bull Gap/Ox Creek Road at MP 375, to MP 393.6 at U.S. 191/Brevard Road, according to park spokeswoman Leesa Brandon.

-Crews are out working the road both north and south of Asheville and as crews assess and clear the road of fallen trees more sections will reopen reported the Citizen-Times.
-Visitors and motorists are advised to watch the parkway’s real-time road closure map for the most up to date information.
+Crews are out working the road both north and south of Asheville, and as crews assess and clear the road of fallen trees more sections will reopen, reported the Citizen-Times.
+Visitors and motorists are advised to watch the parkway’s real-time road closure map for the most up-to-date information.

 In the Great Smoky Mountains National Park, west of Asheville on the North Carolina-Tennessee border, officials began reopening roads and facilities at 6 a.m.
 Monday.